IfFaith/ngx-vant-revive/src/app/page/en_US/theme/theme.en-US.md

 ### Intro

-Ngx-Vant use [Less](http://lesscss.org/) as css preprocessor，you can override the default less variables to custom theme.
+Ngx-Vant-Revive use [Less](http://lesscss.org/) as css preprocessor，you can override the default less variables to custom theme.

 ### Less variables